Cop Charged With Assault After Video Shows Him Slamming Suspect’s Head Into Pavement

 In the video, Moris can be seen leaning over Pesoa, whose arms are lifted, and using his right hand to grab the teenager’s hair while pushing his shin into the back of Pesoa’s neck.
 The video then shows the teenager’s head being slammed to the cement.

-“You’re on my fucking head,” Pensoa yells while the group of officers talk amongst themselves.
+“You’re on my fucking head,” Pesoa yells while the group of officers talk among themselves.

 According to court documents, Pesoa was spitting saliva and blood during the altercation and Moris shoved him to the ground to “minimize officers exposure to Pesoa’s bodily fluids.”